YishaiHezi/World-data/README.md

 - I want to create a quiz. that is what I do in the quiz branch.

-- I need to make the Country activity to look better.
-I want to show every country's location on a map.
-I want it to be like in the World atlas Mx app (hemisphere). that is what I do in the maps branch.
+- I want to show every country's location on a map in the country activity. that is what I do in the maps branch.

 *In the future:*